nodejs/nodejs-collection/README.md

 ## Review Process for Created Medium Posts
 - Members from the evangelism working group are invited to become editors on Medium.
 If interested, contact Zibby Keaton here: zkeaton@linuxfoundation.org.
 - Editors are allowed to request to put already available public content on the Node.js Foundation Medium publication if they follow the above guidelines.
+- If you are interested in becoming a technical editor, please file an issue.

 ## About This Team
 The Node.js Collection Team is overseen by the [Node.js Community Committee](https://github.com/nodejs/community-committee).